 CAL FIRE - Hero StoriesFirefighters across the nation are coming together to battle California's largest wildfire

 It takes a special kind of person to be willing to put themselves in harm’s way every day.
 And for CAL FIRE firefighters, they always know that there will be wildfire, it’s just a matter of time.
 Last year, the 2017 California wildfire season “was one of the most destructive wildfire season(s) on record,” only to be beaten out by this year’s.
 Those who handled the complete rampage of the 2017 fires are doing it again this summer – bravely and constantly.
-As of August 27, 2018, the wildfires have been the largest in modern Californian history, at a size of 5,697 fires that have burned 1,112,498 acres.
+As of August 27, 2018, the wildfires have been the largest in modern Californian history.
 More than 140,000 firefighters have continuously worked to battle these fires.

 The New York Times published an article outlining just how dangerous these fires have been.
 The state of California has seen 15 out of its 20 most dangerous fires since the year 2000.
 The article outlines that the reason for this drastic increase is direct human involvement in a natural fire cycle.
 Humans are contributing to these fires in a variety of ways, including: “sparked power lines, debris burning, campfires and arson.”

 It is a hard question to answer – why these firefighters step into danger knowing the possible price they may pay.
 They do it because they are heroes.
 They do it because they want to protect the people that live in their neighborhoods and communities.
 They do it because someone needs to.